Dunbar railway station: Services

 The station is served by ScotRail, CrossCountry, London North Eastern Railway and TransPennine Express.
 It was managed by the InterCity East Coast franchise holder until June 2015 when responsibility was transferred from Virgin Trains East Coast to Abellio ScotRail.

 The daytime service at Dunbar is as follows:

 ScotRail

-ScotRail run a service to/from Edinburgh Waverley every 2 hours which starts and terminates here which call at Musselburgh and Edinburgh Waverley.
+ScotRail run a service to/from Edinburgh Waverley every two hours which starts and terminates here which call at East Linton, Wallyford, Musselburgh and Edinburgh Waverley.
 These services do not operate on Sundays.

 LNER

 LNER provide a limited service at Dunbar.
 This is as follows:

-On Monday to Thursdays, there are 4 trains per day south; 3 of these go to London Kings Cross, while 1 operates to Leeds.
+On Monday to Thursdays, there are four trains per day south; three of these go to London Kings Cross, while one operates to Leeds.
 On Fridays there is an extra late night service which terminates at Newcastle.
-On Saturdays, there are 2 trains per day to London Kings Cross, 1 to Doncaster and 1 to Newcastle.
-On Sundays, there are 2 trains per day to London Kings Cross, 1 to Doncaster and 1 to Newcastle.
-There are also 7 trains per day north to Edinburgh, 7 days a week.
+On Saturdays and Sundays, there are two trains per day to London Kings Cross, one to Doncaster and one to Newcastle.
+There are also four trains per day north to Edinburgh, (five on Sundays).